-One of our favorite transitions of the group is of Ikea’s Method cabinet.
+One of the most creative Ikea ideas uses an Ikea Metod cabinet.
 Originally designed as a wall cabinet, Arty Home DIY-ed the item into a mid-century wall cabinet, complete with contrasting handles and legs.

 11. PS Side Table

-Ikea’s 2012 PS Side Table got a makeover from Kristi Murphy using simple spray paint and contact paper to mimic a marble finish.
+Ikea’s 2012 PS Side Table got a DIY Ikea makeover from Kristi Murphy using simple spray paint and contact paper to mimic a marble finish.
 The result?
 A side table to envy.